hydephp/develop/docs/creating-content/managing-assets.md

 With hyde, **you don't have to do it**, in fact, you can skip this entire page if you are happy with how it is.
 But as always with Hyde, you can customize everything if you want to.

 Hyde ships with a complete frontend using Blade views, TailwindCSS styles, and Alpine.js interactions.
 Some extra custom styles are made in the HydeFront package, which is pre-installed and bundled in the pre-configured Laravel Mix.

 To get you started quickly, all the styles are already compiled minified into `_media/app.css`, which will be copied to the `_site/media/app.css` directory when you run `php hyde build`.

-## Some extra information, and answers to possible questions
+## Additional Information and Answers to Common Questions

-### Do I have to use NPM to use Hyde?
+### Is NodeJS/NPM Required for Using Hyde?

-No. NPM is optional as all the compiled styles you need are already installed.
-You only need NPM if you want to compile your own styles.
+No, it is optional.
+All the compiled styles that you need are already installed, and NPM is only necessary if you want to compile your own styles.

-### When do I need to compile assets?

-#### When customizing

-If you want to customize the Tailwind settings or add custom styles, you will need to take care of compiling the styles yourself.

-#### When adding new classes
+### When Should Assets be Compiled?

 The `_media/app.css` file that comes with Hyde contains TailwindCSS for all classes that are used in the default Blade views, as well as the HydeFront custom styles.
+If you want to customize the Tailwind settings or add custom styles, you will need to recompile the styles yourself.

-If you customize the Blade views and add new classes, or if you add new classes in Blade-based pages, you may need to compile the assets yourself to get the new styles.
+For example, if you customize the Blade views and add new classes or add new classes in Blade-based pages, you may need to compile the assets yourself to get the new styles.

-If you stick to using Markdown based pages, you don't need to compile anything.
+If you use Markdown-based pages, you do not need to compile anything as those styles are already included in the compiled CSS file.

 ## How are assets stored and managed?